 Editor’s note: How many gNB-DUs can be operated by one gNB-CU is FFS.

-gNB Distributed Unit (gNB-DU): a logical node hosting RLC, MAC and PHY layers, and its operation is partly controlled by gNB-CU.
-One gNB-DU supports one or multiple cells.
-The gNB-DU terminates F1 interface connected with the gNB-CU.
+gNB Distributed Unit (gNB-DU): a logical node hosting RLC, MAC and PHY layers, and associated to the gNB-CU by means of the F1 interface, whereby one gNB-DU supports one or multiple cells, but one cell can only be supported by one gNB-DU.

 Editor’s note: Definition and naming of gNB-DU are FFS.